Scale patterns are an essential guitar technique that builds chops, expands fretboard knowledge, and gives you inspiration in your guitar solos.

-Pick a pattern you like, work it for a while over a scale you’re studying and take it to your guitar solos.
+Pick a pattern you like, work it for a while and take it to your guitar solos.

-Then, when you’re ready, return to this lesson and move on to the next pattern.
+Then, when ready, return to this lesson and move on to the next pattern.

-As you begin to work these scale patterns in your studies, you’ll realize that having an organized practice routine will help immensely in the woodshed.
+As you begin to work these scale patterns, you realize that having an organized practice routine helps immensely.

-This is where working scale patterns in groups will be helpful.
+This is where working scale patterns in groups is helpful.

-When learning many, not all, of the patterns in this lesson, you’ll learn about four variations that you can apply to your guitar scale patterns in the practice room.
+When learning many, not all, of these patterns, you learn four variations that you can apply to patterns in the practice room.

 These scale pattern variations are: